Neotropic cormorant: Description

 This bird is 64 cm long with a 100 cm wingspan.
-Adults males weigh from 1.1 to 1.5 kg, adult females 50 to 100 g less.
+Adult males weigh from 1.1 to 1.5 kg, adult females 50 to 100 g less.
 Birds of the southern populations tend to be bigger than the more northerly birds.
 It is small and slender, especially compared to the larger, heavier-looking double-crested cormorant.
 It has a long tail and frequently holds its neck in an S-shape.
 Adult plumage is mainly black, with a yellow-brown throat patch.
 During breeding, white tufts appear on the sides of the head, there are scattered white filoplumes on the side of the head and the neck, and the throat patch develops a white edge.
 The upper wings are somewhat grayer than the rest of the body.
 Juveniles are brownish in color.

 Behaviour

 Unlike other cormorants, this bird can often be seen perching on wires.

 Food and feeding

 Its diet consists mainly of small fish, but will also eat tadpoles, frogs, aquatic insects (such as dragonfly nymphs), and shrimp.
 Information about its prey is sparse, but inland birds seem to feed on small, abundant fish in ponds and sheltered inlets, less than 10 cm in length, with an individual weight of a gram or two, such as Poecilia species especially the sailfin molly Poecilia latipinna.
 This cormorant forages for food by diving underwater, propelling itself by its feet.
 Its dives are brief, between 5 and 15 seconds.
 It is also known to forage in groups, with several birds beating the water with their wings to drive fish forward into shallows.